Angioplasty and stents

 Angioplasty is done if the blood vessels to your heart (coronary arteries) are blocked or narrowed from a build-up of cholesterol and other substances (called plaque).
 This condition is known as atherosclerosis which can cause coronary artery disease.

-Angioplasty may also be done as an emergency treatment after a heart attack, when blood flow to a section of heart muscle becomes blocked.
+Angioplasty is also done as an emergency treatment after a heart attack, when blood flow to a section of heart muscle becomes blocked.

-Angioplasty can increase your chances of surviving more than clot-busting medication (thrombolysis) and can lower your chances of having another heart attack in the future.
+Angioplasty can increase your chances of surviving more than clot-busting medication (thrombolysis).

 • The start of the procedure is the same as for a coronary angiogram.

-• A catheter (which is a fine, flexible hollow tube), with a small inflatable balloon at its tip, will be passed into an artery in either your groin or arm.
+• A catheter (which is a fine, flexible hollow tube), will be passed into an artery in either your groin or arm.
+A wire with a small, inflatable balloon at its tip is passed up the catheter.
+A fine wire mesh tube called a stent sits on the outside of the balloon.

 • During this time you may experience mild chest pain as the blood supply to the heart muscle is temporarily interrupted.
 It's important to let your doctor know if this happens.

-Video: Coronary Stents: What you need to know
+Video: Heart stents – what you need to know

 This video provides lots of information about angioplasty and coronary stents.
 It may take a few moments to load.